SteveOberst/medusa-docker-starter/README.md

 - Admin redirecting to medusa:9000: remove MEDUSA_BACKEND_URL from .env; the browser must use NEXT_PUBLIC_MEDUSA_BACKEND_URL (localhost).
 Internal networking is handled via MEDUSA_INTERNAL_BACKEND_URL in docker-compose.
 - Storefront empty data: add at least one Region and link it to a Sales Channel; set NEXT_PUBLIC_MEDUSA_PUBLISHABLE_KEY with access to that channel.
 - CI missing .env: the smoke workflow creates it automatically; if running manually, create .env first.

+## Repo layout notes
+- backend/ and storefront/ are initially empty; the bootstrap will populate them.
+- Our Dockerfiles and config live under patch/backend and patch/storefront and are applied on top of upstream starters.
+This keeps upgrades simple.

 ## Contributing
 - Keep env secrets out of the repo (.env is gitignored).